unic/discoverswiss.infocenter/README.md

     $config
 );
 $id = "id_example"; // string | Use property identifier of AdministrativeArea to get the weather information for it.
-$ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the api.
-Get it on developer.discover.swiss.
+$ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the API.
+Get it on (Developer portal)[https://developer.discover.swiss].
-$project = "project_example"; // string | Required - Use this property to filter objects by a specific project.
+$project = "project_example"; // string | Required.
+Use this property to filter objects by a specific project.
 All partners must provide their project code in this parameter.
-$contained_in_place = "contained_in_place_example"; // string | Use property identifier of place to filter.
+$contained_in_place = "contained_in_place_example"; // string | Filters by `containedInPlace`.
+Use property identifier of place.
 $duration = 56; // int | Format - int32.
-Supply number of past hours to get data for
+Time frame of the returned weather conditions.
+By default, the most current weather conditions will be returned.
+Available values are:<br>`0` - Return the most current weather conditions.
+Default value.<br>`6` - Return weather conditions from past 6 hours.<br>`24` - Return weather conditions from past 24 hours.
-$details = true; // bool | Supply 'true' if you want to get detailed information about the weather
+$details = true; // bool | Returns full details for the current conditions, `false` by default.
 $accept_language = "accept_language_example"; // string | Two-letter language code to get localized properties.
-$accept_timezone = "accept_timezone_example"; // string | Time zone ID to apply its offset to dates and time
+$accept_timezone = "accept_timezone_example"; // string | Time zone ID to apply its offset to dates and time.

 try {
     $result = $apiInstance->administrativeAreaRegionWeather($id, $ocp_apim_subscription_key, $project, $contained_in_place, $duration, $details, $accept_language, $accept_timezone);